 One half of a time-traveling duo solving crimes that never should have happened.
 Tommy sees himself as a classic hard-boiled detective, but for all his attention to tiny granular details, a lot of obvious things fly right over his head.
 He's good with people, has a knack for criminal psychology, and is more apt to talk his way out of a fight than resort to violence.
-The Mark has granted him the ability to see things others can't, including spirits, ghosts, and otherworldly beings who are all around us, but invisible to mortal eyes.
-He can also use mirrors to see into the recent past of the place reflected.
-Using these gifts makes Tommy's eyes glow, so he has gotten used to wearing dark glasses.
+He can use mirrors to see into the recent past or speak to the ghost, spirits, and otherworldly things that are all around us but just out of the perception of normal mortal beings.

 Note From Jason: